-2.3.5 Importance of age and diabetes
+2.1.3.5 Importance of age and diabetes

-Each of the BMMNC studies published to date contains a cohort of patients who received stem cell delivery, but failed to improve their LV function.
+Each of the BMMNC studies published to date contains a cohort of patients who received stem cell therapy, but failed to improve their LV function.
 It is crucial to determine the cellular or patient characteristics responsible for this in order to ensure proper patient selection.
 Admittedly, no study to date has been powered to comment on this group of patients.
-In vitro studies of BMMNC have documented an age-related decline in human bone marrow stem cell homing in response to SDF-1 that is associated with impaired neovascularization (31).
-Stem cells isolated from older patients demonstrate reduced secretion of cytokines such as VEGF that may impair angiogenesis (12) and EPCs isolated from diabetic subjects exhibit significantly reduced tubule formation in Matrigel (32).
+In vitro studies of BMMNC have documented an age-related decline in human bone marrow stem cell homing in response to SDF-1 that is associated with impaired neovascularization (28).
+Stem cells isolated from older patients demonstrate reduced secretion of cytokines such as VEGF that may impair angiogenesis (12) and EPC's isolated from diabetic subjects exhibit significantly reduced tubule formation in Matrigel (29).

-2.3.6 Importance of microvascular obstruction (MVO)
+2.1.3.6 Importance of microvascular obstruction (MVO)

-Another critical factor is MVO as detected by cardiac magnetic resonance imaging (cMRI) (33, 34).
-MVO increases with ischemic duration (35), and frequently arises following PTCA revascularization during AMI as the result of embolization of a thrombus, deposition of platelet-fibrin clot, and endothelial cell sloughing within intramyocardial capillaries as a result of reperfusion injury (36).
-This is frequently manifested as reduced thrombolysis in myocardial infarction (TIMI) flow on the angiogram and portends a poor prognosis as it is associated with adverse left-ventricular remodeling and increased cardiovascular events (33).
+Another critical factor is MVO as detected by cardiac magnetic resonance imaging (cMRI) (30, 31).
+MVO increases with ischemic duration (32) and frequently arises following PTCA revascularization during AMI as the result of embolization of thrombus, deposition of platelet-fibrin clot and endothelial cell sloughing within intramyocardial capillaries as a result of reperfusion injury (33).
+This is frequently manifested as reduced thrombolysis in myocardial infarction (TIMI) flow on the angiogram and portends a poor prognosis as it is associated with adverse left-ventricular remodeling and increased cardiovascular events (30).

 The observation of TIMI 3 flow following revascularization for an AMI does not preclude the presence of significant MVO.
-In 110 patients with AMI and PTCA revacularization, MVO was observed in 46% of patients, yet 85% of patients had TIMI 3 flow (34).
-The presence of MVO in patients receiving intracoronary stem cells may impair BMMNC delivery to the areas of myocardium in greatest need of cell delivery.
+In 110 patients with AMI and PTCA revacularization, MVO was observed in 46% of patients, yet 85% of patients had TIMI 3 flow (31).
+The presence of MVO in patients receiving intracoronary stem cells may impair BMMNC delivery to the areas of myocardium in greatest need of the therapy.
 Because MVO resolves over several weeks, the administration of stem cells at a very early period post-MI when MVO is at its peak may impair microvascular delivery to the myocardium.
-This may have contributed to the negative findings of Janssens et al. (16), who delivered BMMNC one day following MI.
-Indeed, a subgroup analysis by them demonstrated that the presence of significant MVO precluded significant recovery with cell delivery.
+This may have contributed to the negative findings of Janssens et al. (16) who delivered BMMNC one day following MI.
+Indeed, a subgroup analysis by them demonstrated that the presence of significant MVO precluded significant recovery with cell therapy.
 Those patients without significant MVO statistically improved their LVEF by 5.5%.
-In contrast, the REPAIR-AMI Investigators (15) noted in a subgroup analysis that those patients who received BMMNC five to seven days post-MI had a greater improvement in LVEF compared to those transplanted at an earlier time point when MVO may have been increased.
+In contrast, the REPAIR-AMI Investigators noted in a subgroup analysis that those patients who received BMMNC five to seven days post-MI had a greater improvement in LVEF compared to those transplanted at an earlier time point when MVO may have been increased.
+We will carefully examine the role that MVO may play in intracoronary cell delivery in this study by its measurement at three and seven days by cMRI and correlation with outcomes.

-2.3.7 Effect of Drug Eluting Stents (DES) versus Bare Metal Stents (BMS)
+2.1.3.7 Effect of Drug-Eluting Stents (DES) versus Bare Metal Stents (BMS)

-The use of DES versus BMS for percutaneous revascularization of the infarct artery will be determined by the Institution's usual practice in which approximately 80% of patients receive DES during left anterior descending coronary artery (LAD) revascularization.
+The use of DES versus BMS for percutaneous revascularization of the infarct-artery will be determined by the institution's usual practice in which approximately 80% of patients receive DES during left anterior descending coronary artery (LAD) revascularization.
 However, it should be noted that >95% of stents placed to date in the European Trials were BMS.
-A recent study has demonstrated that patients who receive DES have impaired collateralization in the downstream myocardium six months following stent implantation (37).
+A recent study has demonstrated that patients who receive DES have impaired collateralization in the downstream myocardium six months following stent implantation (34).
 These findings raise the possibility that placement of a DES may impair EPC activity.
+This possibility will be investigated in a post-hoc analysis comparing the results between those patients that received BMS versus DES.

-2.3.8 Effect of the Location of the Infarct Vessel
+2.1.3.8 Effect of the Location of the Infarct Vessel